harmony-one/h/progress/alaina-furstenberg.md

 ---

+2024-03-30 Sun: Design of graphics using ChatGPTs new model.

-2024-03-29 Sat: Thread on the team's progress + finalization of the Q1 report.
+2024-03-29 Sat: [Thread](https://x.com/harmonyprotocol/status/1906125824144920740) on the team's progress + finalization of the Q1 report.
 Syncing with teammates on /p.

 2024-03-28 Fri: Update of the Harmony community section and shared on X. Writing the first iteration of the Q1 report.